Is it true that I have to pay GST on items purchased overseas?

 When do I have to declare and pay GST?

-You may make an advance declaration and payment of duties and GST not more than three days before your arrival in Singapore through our Customs@SG mobile application or web application.
+You may make an advance declaration and payment of duties and GST not more than three days before your arrival in Singapore through our Customs@SG web application.
 An e-receipt will be generated for reference and verification purposes if you are stopped for checks.
-Upon successful payment, and on arrival in Singapore, you may exit the checkpoints and show the e-receipts stored in your mobile device as proof of payment to the officers if you are stopped for checks.
-Please visit our Customs website here for more information on the Customs@SG app.
+Upon successful payment, and on arrival in Singapore, you may exit the checkpoints and show the e-receipts as proof of payment to the officers if you are stopped for checks.
+Please visit our Customs website here for more information on the Customs@SG web application.

-Alternatively, you may proceed directly to the Customs Tax Payment Office or the Red Channel upon arrival to declare your items.
+Alternatively, you may proceed directly to the Singapore Customs Tax Payment Office or the Red Channel upon arrival to declare your items.
 Officers on duty will advise you accordingly before you exit the Red/Green Channels.
 Please present supporting documents such as invoices or receipts indicating the value of your items.
 If the invoice or receipt value is in foreign currency, our officers will convert the value into Singapore dollars (based on the exchange rates listed on MAS’ website here) prior to computation of tax payable.
-Payment can be made via NETS, CashCard, credit card or cash in Singapore dollars.
+Payment can be made via NETS, CashCard, or credit card.

 You may wish to note that failure to make a declaration is an offence under the Customs Act and the GST Act, and offenders be compounded up to S$5,000 or face prosecution in court, depending on the severity of the offence.